saf-dmitry/taskpaper-mode/README.md

 ## Task Marks

 You can activate the task marks by setting the user option `taskpaper-pretty-marks` to non-nil, which makes the task marks appear as UTF-8 characters.
 This does not change the underlying buffer content, but it overlays the UTF-8 character _for display purposes only_.
 The overlay characters for the task marks can be customized using the `taskpaper-bullet` and `taskpaper-bullet-done` user options.
-For example, you can set it to an empty ballot box and ballot box with check character respectively:
+For example, you can set it to an empty ballot box and check mark character respectively:

-    (setq taskpaper-bullet ?\u2610)
+    (setq taskpaper-bullet ?\u25a2)
-    (setq taskpaper-bullet-done ?\u2611)
+    (setq taskpaper-bullet-done ?\u2713)

 Tasks can then be marked as done by clicking on the task mark with `mouse-1`.